 Question: Who is eligible to apply?

-Answer: YU undergraduates majoring in any of the sciences and having completed (by June 2013) at least 2 years of college level course work can apply.
+Answer: YU undergraduates majoring in any of the sciences and having completed at least 2 years of college level science course work can apply.
 While each application will be evaluated, preference will be given to students with some previous research experience and who are further along in their college career.

-Answer: If a student's credentials are strong enough to be accepted into the program, the faculty member indicated as the student's first choice will be asked to host the student.
-If that match cannot be made, then the #2 choice will be explored, etc. The exact nature of the research project and the degree to which the student will be independent in the lab will be the subject of discussion between each student and their faculty supervisor.
+Answer: If a student's credentials are strong enough to be accepted into the program, the student will be matched to a lab appropriate for his/her skills and interests.
+The exact nature of the research project and the degree to which the student will be independent in the lab will be the subject of discussion between each student and their faculty supervisor.

 Question: What is a typical day's/week's schedule?

-Answer: Breakfast will be provided at Gruss.
-Bus transportation will leave Gruss each morning (Sunday through Thursday) at ~8:00 and leave BIU to return to Gruss at ~5:15 PM.
+Answer: Breakfast will be provided at Gruss (Yeshiva University’s Israel campus).
+Bus transportation will leave Gruss each morning (Sunday through Thursday) at ~8:15 and leave BIU at ~5:15 PM to return to Gruss.
 Students are responsible for their own lunches and snacks.
 Evenings, as well as Fridays and Shabbat are, in general, free.
 Program staff will be happy to help students arrange for home hospitality for Shabbatot.
-For the first and last Shabbatot of the program (June 28/29 and Aug 2/3) we will be hosting shabbatonim at Gruss.
-All participants are expected to join us for these two events.
+Two of the Shabbatot of the program will be Shabbatonim at Gruss in which all participants are expected to join.
+Approximately once a week there will be half day “Tiyulim” with an Israeli scientific bent and approximately once a week there will be a group lunch at Bar-Ilan campus, featuring a distinguished speaker from amongst the Bar-Ilan faculty.

 Question: Please provide some additional details of the logistics and finances of the program.

 Answer: The program will reflect the religious nature of both YU and BIU.
 Dormitory arrangements for men and women are separate with no visitations of men in the women's dorm or vice versa.
 Shabbat and Kashrut will be observed.
-Minyanim for tefilla betzibur will be available and the Gruss Beit Medrash is open to students in the evenings.
-Our staff will help students who are interested in setting up chavrutot during time not designated for research activities.
-Evening lectures and shiurim will be planned once the program begins so as to reflect the interests and preferences of the participants.
+Minyanim for Tefilla Betzibur will be available and the Gruss Beit Midrash is open to students in the evenings.
+Our staff will help students who are interested in setting up Chavrutot during time not designated for research activities.
+The program emphasizes Torah study as an integral part of the summer and evening lectures and Shiurim will be planned once the program begins so as to reflect the interests and preferences of the participants.

 Students will make their own arrangements for travel to/from Israel.
-The dorms will be available for occupancy as of Sunday June 23 and dorm rooms will have to be vacated by Friday August 9.
+The dorms will be available for occupancy as of Wednesday, 16 Sivan (June 22) and dorm rooms will have to be vacated by Tuesday, 5 Av (August 9).
 The dorms include coin-operated laundry facilities and students are expected to deal with their own laundry.
 Students will be expected to provide their own sheets and linens.
 Limited general housekeeping services will be provided by the dorm.
 BIU will arrange for insurance for mishaps related to research activities.
 Students are expected to arrange their own travel insurance and medical insurance.
 We will arrange for group rates for both cell phones and insurance, but they will be at the students' expense.